Our knowledge of orthopaedics. Your best health.

 Surgical Treatment

-If your condition does not improve with nonsurgical treatment, your doctor may offer surgery as an option.
+If your condition does not improve with nonsurgical treatment, or improved but then comes back, your doctor may offer surgery as an option.
 Surgery may also be an option if you have other associated shoulder problems.

 Arthroscopic surgery